 In this tutorial, we’ll outline the distinctions between GA4 bounce rate and UA, direct you to their location, and help you comprehend their true meaning.
 Read on to learn how to monitor and enhance site interaction!

-What Is the Bounce Rate in Google Analytics 4?
+What Is the Bounce Rate in GA 4?

 The bounce rate displays the percentage of sessions in which users failed to take any engagement actions.
 The system counts a session as non-engaged when it exceeds 10 seconds while user interactions and conversions remain absent.
 The concept of bounce rate in Google Analytics 4 differs from its definition in Universal Analytics.
 The bounce rate in GA4 shows sessions where users leave your site quickly or don’t interact.